interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 }'
 ```

+This request returns:
-This request returns a payload that contains your `accountId` in addition to an auth token which you will then use to authenticate to the connector.
-The response also includes a [Payment Pointer](https://paymentpointers.org/) that can be used to receive value in your test account.
+- A payload that contains your `accountId`
+- An auth token which you use to authenticate to the connector
+= A [payment pointer](https://paymentpointers.org/) that can be used to receive value in your test account.

 Here's an example response payload for reference.
-Keep track of the generated `accountId` at `accountId`, and your generated auth token at `"customSettings" -> "ilpOverHttp.incoming.simple.auth_token", for use in subsequent steps.
+Keep track of the generated `accountId` at `accountId`, and your generated auth token at `"customSettings"` -> `"ilpOverHttp.incoming.simple.auth_token"`, for use in subsequent steps.

 ```text
 {